KAWASAKI Z1 900, KZ900, H2 750 & H1 VINTAGE DATE CODES – COMPLETE OEM PARTS GUIDE

 Staines Middlesex, England

-Kawasaki gets its name from the company's founder Shozo Kawasaki.
-It was originally a shipyard.
-He died in 1912 long before they thought about making motorcycles.
+No. It was originally a shipyard.
+The companies founder died in 1912 long before they thought about making motorcycles.

-Kawasaki's were imported thru their US distributors:
+Kawasakis were imported thru their US distributors:

 Kawasaki Motor Corp.
 Kawasaki Motors